 In 2015, Akiko was an Asian Cultural Council Fellow and a Saison Foundation Fellow.
 Since 2001 Akiko Kitamura has taught at Shinshu University, Nagano, as associate professor of the Faculty of Arts.

-The Southeast Asian Choreolab 2016 is a joint project by
+The Southeast Asian Choreolab 2016 was a joint project by